mrakgr/The-Spiral-Language/readme.md

 As a part of general mechanism of supporting the first class types in Spiral, in both let insertion and destructuring any operations that would produce a unit type gets converted to a unwrapped (naked) type.
 Side effecting or potentially side effecting operations such as join points therefore must call `make_tyv_and_push_typed_expr_even_if_unit` before `destructure` gets to it otherwise it will cause errors.
 For example if `make_tyv_and_push_typed_expr_even_if_unit` was not called inside join points then those with unit type as return would not get printed at all.

 Even worse, repeating join points in local scope would get rewritten to the same variable.
+This would not be a problem for pure functions, but for side effecting ones it would lead to erroneous results.

 The way (CSE) common subexpression elimination works is simple in Spiral.